Botox

 While it’s not clear if migraines are a vascular issue or a muscular one, there is plenty of evidence to show that injecting Botox in the areas of migraine pain can provide relief.

 Botox contains a toxin that the Federal Drug Administration approved over a decade ago to treat eyelid spasms.
 Botox works by reducing the contractions of the muscles in and around the injection site.
 In effect, it immobilizes the muscle it has been injected into.
 In 2002 the FDA approved Botox for use in patients with wrinkles, abnormal neck movements and excessive sweating.
-National trials are currently studying Botox use in migraine pain treatment.
+Additionally, the 2010 PREEMPT trial definitively showed that Botox reduces the frequency of migraines in a majority of patients.

 Resources